iodeslykos/cdktf-kat/README.md

 ## Overview:

-This repository contains a template for an demo app created with [Cloud Development Kit for Terraform](https://www.terraform.io/cdktf) or `cdktf`.
+This repository contains a template for a demo app created with [Cloud Development Kit for Terraform](https://www.terraform.io/cdktf) or `cdktf`.
 The project is written in [Kotlin](https://kotlinlang.org/), uses [Gradle](https://gradle.org) as a build tool, and utilizes the Java version of `cdktf`.

 > At current, the application contains a single module that will deploy a Docker container running Nginx locally.
 Feel free to use it as a reference or a base for whatever you'd like to build.